cognitect/transit-js/README.md

-At first glance this may seem like a performance loss but the adaptive implementation of transit-js maps delivers performance comparable to plain JavaScript Objects and native ES6 Map implementations.
+At first glance this may seem like a performance loss but the adaptive implementation of transit-js maps delivers performance comparable to plain JavaScript objects and native ES6 Map implementations.

 ## Usage